projectglow/glow/docs/source/etl/variant-data.rst

 .. important::

-    The BGEN reader and writer assume that the first allele is the reference allele, and that all following alleles are alternate alleles.
+    The BGEN reader and writer assume that the first allele in the ``.bgen`` file is the reference allele, and that all following alleles are alternate alleles.

 You can use the ``DataFrameWriter`` API to save a single BGEN file, which you can then read with other tools.